fisheeesh/prostore/README.md

 You can now play it around with it. [here](https://www.theprostore.shop)

+**Recommendation**: Once you are about to register to the app, I recommend you to use your existing email address.
+In the system, I implemented sending email purchase receipt to user feature when the product has been paid.
+And yeah I really want you to experience it.
+Please don't miss out. 🙌🏻

 For payments like **PayPal**, you can use your own personal account with email and password from PayPay sandbox account to purchase the products.

 For **Stripe**, here is default card which is provided by Stripe -